 EMD is a data-driven algorithm that adaptively decomposes a signal into several IMF (intrinsic mode function) components.
 EMD has been widely used in various industrial backgrounds [36].
-In pantograph-catenary interaction [31], the EMD has been proven to have good performance to identify the structural wavelength from the contact force.
-Generally, EMD decomposes a given signal into a number of IMFs , and a residual , through an iterative procedure.
-The sum of all IMFs and the residual yields the original signal perfectly.
-However, the mode mixing problem is a well-known problem for the traditional EMD.
-This is normally caused by the signal intermittency, leading to frequency aliasing in the IMFs, which mixes disparate signal oscillations into IMFs and impairs the physical meaning of each IMF.
+In pantograph-catenary interactions [31], EMD has been proven to have good performance in identifying the structural wavelength from the contact force.
+Generally, EMD decomposes a given signal into a number of IMFs , and a residual through an iterative procedure.
+The sum of all the IMFs and the residual precisely yields the original signal.
+However, the mode mixing problem is a well-known problem for traditional EMD.
+This problem is normally caused by signal intermittency, leading to frequency aliasing in the IMFs, which mixes disparate signal oscillations into the IMFs and impairs the physical meaning of each IMF.
 To resolve this problem, EEMD is proposed based on the dyadic property of EMD when dealing with white noise [37].
-It utilizes additional white noise to ensure the full physical meaning of IMFs.
+EEMD utilises additional white noise to ensure the full physical meaning of the IMFs.